algbio/ggcat/README.md

 # BiLoki

-BiLoki is a tool for building compacted De Brujin graphs from raw sequencing data or for merging multiple existing cDBJ graphs in a single graph.
-It has a speedup from x8 to x32 wrt. other publicly available tools for cDBJ construction.
+BiLoki is a tool for building compacted De Brujin graphs from raw sequencing data or for merging multiple existing cDBG in a single graph.
+It has a speedup from x8 to x32 wrt. other publicly available tools for cDBG construction.

 ## Tool usage